-WE SORTED OUT THE BEST LAS RAMBLAS HOTELS FOR YOU
+WE SORTED OUT THE BEST HOTELS AT RAMBLAS FOR YOU

 La Rambla (or sometimes referred to as Las Ramblas) is a whirlpool of people walking up and down.
 It’s the center of the Old Town, a boulevard flowing non-stop from the Eixample district to the Old Port.
 Busy the 24 hours of the day.